gershon7777/ThyroidDx/README.md

 Confusion matrices and classification reports in the notebooks illustrate class-wise behavior and highlight areas of diagnostic overlap.

+We trained and evaluated multiple supervised classifiers to compare performance and interpretability.
+A Dummy Classifier was used as a baseline and performed poorly, confirming that real learning is required.
+Logistic Regression improved over baseline but was limited by linear decision boundaries.
+Decision Trees provided strong performance with high interpretability, matching clinical-style rule logic but showing some sensitivity to overfitting.
+Random Forest achieved the best overall predictive performance by reducing variance through ensembling, at the cost of reduced explainability.

 ---

 ## Conclusion